zhangrengang/SubPhaser/README.md

 ### Introduction ###
 For many allopolyploid species, their diploid progenitors are unknown or extinct, making it impossible to unravel their subgenome.
 Here, we develop `SubPhaser` to partition and phase subgenomes, by using repetitive kmers as the "genomic signatures".
-We also identify genome-wide subgenome-specific regions and LTR-RTs, which will provide insights to the evolutionary history of allopolyploid.
+We also identify genome-wide subgenome-specific regions and LTR-RTs, which will provide insights to the evolutionary history of allopolyploidation.

 There are mainly three modules: